 To request a Flood Hazard Status report, email FloodStatus@yavapai.us

-Please note that Yavapai County Flood Control District will provide a flood hazard status report for all unincorporated areas of Yavapai County, and the incorporated communities of Camp Verde, Clarkdale, Dewey-Humboldt, and the Yavapai County portion of the City of Sedona.
+Please note that Yavapai County Flood Control District will provide a flood hazard status report for all unincorporated areas of Yavapai County, and the incorporated communities of Camp Verde, Clarkdale, and Dewey-Humboldt.

-We do not provide a flood hazard status report for the Cities of Prescott, Cottonwood, Town of Prescott Valley, and Town of Chino Valley.
+We do not provide a flood hazard status report for the Cities of Prescott, Cottonwood, and Sedona, Town of Prescott Valley, and Town of Chino Valley.
 Please contact those communities directly.